timjamesmorales/KindleUnlimited-Case-Study/README.md

 More fiction books are in Kindle Unlimited vs. more non-fiction and educational books in Non-Kindle Unlimited.

 ## Action
+### Summary
+Several conclusions can be observed when looking at the data as a whole.
+More Non-Kindle Unlimited books end up on Editors' Picks and GoodReads' Choice lists, though there are fewer Best-Sellers.
+There is a higher diversity of sellers and price ranges for Non-Kindle Unlimited books.
+Generally, Kindle Unlimited books tend to be fiction, and Non-Kindle Unlimited books tend to be non-fiction.

 ### Recommendations
-Several recommendations can be considered based on the findings gathered from the data:
+Some recommendations to be considered based on the findings gathered from the data:

 1. Add more Educational books, Biographies & Memoirs, and Children's eBooks to the Kindle Unlimited Program.
 2. Add more Random House, Penguin House, and Hachette Book Group books to the Kindle Unlimited program.